Master Your Posture & Stop Back Pain with Neutral Spine

 We have to remember our bodies were designed to move quickly.

-Still, our level of muscle activity has been decreasing since we spend more time in sedentary environments, which negatively influences our physical health and requires us to sit for extended periods.
+Still, our muscle activity has been decreasing as we spend more time in sedentary environments, which negatively affects our physical health and requires us to sit for extended periods.

-Below, we mention the most common mistakes, along with other mistakes people may be unaware of.
+Below, we list the most common mistakes, along with other things people may be unaware of.
 Which one (or two) do you think you might be making?

 Sitting At A Desk

-One of the most common mistakes people make that can cause most back injuries is sitting in a chair incorrectly.
+One of the most common mistakes that can cause back injuries is sitting in a chair incorrectly.

 In most cases, people are not fully aware of the correct way to sit.
 They may sit with their knees higher than their hips or slouch over their keyboard at a monitor screen that is either too high or too low.